 Automotive manufacturers are trying to reduce the amount of pollutants that are emitted into the atmosphere in exhaust gasses.
-Munters provides low dew-point air that allows for consistent, accurate results for emission analysis.
+Munters provides low dew point air that allows for consistent, accurate results for emission analysis.
 In industrial painting processes, cars and components are painted in environments under strict temperature and humidity levels.
 Especially when using water-based painting techniques, Munters technology can provide the ideal conditions in which to apply and dry paint.

 Munters also provides dehumidification equipment that makes it possible to manufacture many of the parts that are used in this industry.
-Our equipment creates the proper environment for testing, production, and transportation of automotive components such as: safety glass, air bags, tyres and plastics, along with many other products.
+Our equipment creates the proper environment for testing, production, and transportation of automotive components such as: safety glass, air bags, tires and plastics, along with many other products.

-Machinery and stored car components run the risk of corrosion; this destructive process is arrested by creating a low humidity climate.
+Machinery and stored car components run the risk of corrosion; this destructive process is prevented by creating a low humidity climate.
 Once car components have been manufactured, they are transported by land and are protected within the truck/trailer using Munters dehumidifiers.

 We can help you with